 - Stinging or throbbing pains in your legs

-Poor circulation can arise because of a whole host of different reasons, which we’ll explore individually below.
+Poor circulation in legs can arise because of a whole host of different reasons, which we’ll explore individually below.

 Peripheral Artery Disease

-Peripheral Artery Disease (PAD) causes your arteries and blood vessels to narrow, which leads to circulatory issues, including bad circulation in your arms and legs.
-This may also be linked to atherosclerosis, a condition that causes stiffness in the arteries as plaque builds up.
+Peripheral artery disease (PAD) causes your arteries and blood vessels to narrow, which leads to circulatory issues, including poor circulation in legs and arms.
+It is usually the result of atherosclerosis, a condition that causes stiffness in the arteries as plaque builds up.

-Both PAD and atherosclerosis can cause painful symptoms as blood flow is restricted to your arms and legs.
-Over time, this may even lead to further tingling and numbness, tissue damage, or nerve damage.
+Both PAD and atherosclerosis can cause poor circulation in legs symptoms as blood flow is restricted to your arms and legs.
+Over time, this may lead to worsening tingling and numbness, tissue damage, or nerve damage.

 Even though PAD can occur in young people, it is most common in those aged 50 and over.
-If you smoke, it increases your risk of developing PAD during your earlier years.
+If you smoke, it increases your risk of developing PAD significantly.

-The development of blood clots can result from a variety of different factors and, in some cases, they may be fatal.
-For example, if you develop a blood clot and this moves from your leg through your veins to another part of your body, e.g. your lungs, heart, or brain, it could cause potentially life-threatening problems, e.g. a stroke.
+The development of blood clots can result from a variety of different factors, including inactivity, injury, and disease.
+In some cases, blood clots can be dangerous.
+For example, if you develop a blood clot and this moves from your leg through your veins to your lungs, a life-threatening condition called pulmonary embolism can occur.

 However, if a blood clot is identified early on, successful treatments can be carried out to reduce these deadly side effects.

-If you have a family history of varicose veins, you’re far more likely to have them yourself.
-Women, obese, and overweight people are at more risk of having them, too.
+If you have a family history of varicose veins, are a woman, or have obesity, you’re far more likely to have them yourself.

 Even though diabetes directly relates to your blood sugar levels, it can also create bad circulation, which may lead to leg cramps alongside pains in your thighs, calves, or buttocks.
 You may find these cramps get worse when you’ve been physically active.